 Cost of college and financial aid for a first-year resident student

-Cost of college and financial aid for graduate students
+Cost of higher education and financial aid for graduate students

 Graduate student

 As a graduate student, you'll pay ASU for tuition and fees.
-Some programs charge differential or program specific tuition, which is in addition to the base tuition.
+Some programs charge differential or program-specific tuition, which is in addition to the base tuition.
 See details on ASU’s tuition estimator.
-Housing and meals, books and supplies, transportation, and personal expenses will vary depending on your spending choices and should be budgeted into your college expenses.
+Housing and meals, books and supplies, transportation, and personal expenses will vary depending on your spending choices, and should be budgeted into your expenses.

 To see total cost of attendance, visit tuition.asu.edu/cost